 An ultrasound scan determines the thickness of your endometrial wall lining.
 If your lining measures less than 8mm, it makes sense to wait till it is thicker before embryo transfer.

 3. Natural Killer Cell aActivity (NKa) Test:

 This primary immune test can help your doctor to find out if it is your immune system that is causing the chemical pregnancies.

 4. Blood Tests:

 If you are undergoing IVF, the chances are high that you would have undergone a plethora of blood tests already.
-But it is possible that something has changed in your body since your last series of tests.
-So, it is better to take fresh tests to learn more about your reoccurring chemical pregnancies.
+But something may have changed in your body since your last series of tests.
+So, it is better to take new tests to learn more about your recurring chemical pregnancies.